How to Start a YouTube Channel in 2024

 2. Research your YouTube niche’s competitors

 Once you’ve chosen your niche, it’s important to research your competitors.
 This means looking at other channels that create similar content.
 By analyzing competitors, you can see what’s working well and what you can do better.
-You can also use this information to create a unique value proposition for your channel that sets you apart.
+You can also use this information to create a unique value proposition for your channel that sets you apart (see #3 below)

-A Simple Trick: Not all videos on YouTube have this, but many have a graph located above the timeline.
+A simple competitive analysis trick: Not all videos on YouTube have this, but many have a graph located above the timeline.
 This is a retention graph and shows you what parts of a video were the most replayed.
 Paying attention to this retention graph is a great way to learn what a particular audience already likes and enjoys on other channels.

 A screenshot of a video with a retention graph on the bottom of the screen.